Do humans need meat for good health?

 Wider implications of eating meat

-Our obsession with animal protein is harming the planet.
-Animal agriculture is the leading cause of greenhouse gas emissions, biodiversity loss, species extinction, ocean and land pollution and more.
-Raising animals for foods is fuelling the rise of antibiotic resistant infections in humans and poses a major risk for the generation of new infections with pandemic potential.
-When all these factors are considered, in addition to the negative impact of animal protein on human health, the evidence supporting the removal of animals from the plate becomes irrefutable.Â
+Our obsession with animal protein is also harming the planet.
+Animal agriculture is a leading driver of greenhouse gas emissions, biodiversity loss, species extinction, ocean and land pollution and more.
+Raising animals for food is fuelling the rise of antibiotic resistant infections in humans and poses a major risk for the generation of new infections with pandemic potential.
+When all these factors are considered, in addition to the negative impact of animal protein on human health, the evidence supporting the removal of animals from the plate becomes irrefutable.

 Conclusion

-Meat is not necessary in the human diet.
-Replacing animal protein with plant protein can improve personal and planetary health and is of course kinder to the non-human animals with which we share this earth.
-Read about how to meet your protein requirements on a plant-based diet in this article by our dietitian Lisa Simon.
+It is clear that meat is not necessary in the human diet.
+Replacing animal protein with plant protein can significantly improve personal and planetary health and is of course kinder to the non-human animals with which we share this earth.
+In this era of increasingly conflicting information surrounding meat consumption and health, it is important to consider how we can evaluate non-bias research on this topic, which often is biased depending on who is funding the research studies.
+This is usually through conflicts of interest from special interest groups.